 Under the final rule, each application submitted must be in accordance with § 4280.124 for planning, designing, bidding, contracting, and constructing renewable energy systems and energy efficiency improvement projects as applicable.
 While this section is organized differently from the current corresponding section, it covers many of the same subjects.
 The primary change is the provision of exceptions to the surety requirements for: (1) small acquisition and construction procedures, (2) equipment purchases and installation-only projects of more than $200,000 if two conditions are met, and (3) other construction projects that have only one contractor performing work.
 There are also changes associated with the provisions for technical services for projects with total project costs greater than $400,000, including allowing the applicant’s in-house engineer to provide the services.
 Design services performed by engineers may only be done by engineers licensed in the state in which the facility is located.
-Further, the Agency is allowing an exemption from these requirements for projects with total project costs greater than $400,000 if State or Tribal law does not require the use of a licensed professional engineer.
+Further, the Agency is allowing an exemption from these requirements for projects with total project costs greater than $400,000 if state or tribal law does not require the use of a licensed professional engineer.

 Grant Funding

-Under the REAP interim rule, the amount of grant funds made available to an eligible RES/EEI project cannot exceed 25 percent of total eligible project costs.
-The maximum grant assistance to any entity cannot exceed $750,000 per Federal fiscal year.
+Under the baseline program, the amount of grant funds made available to an eligible RES/EEI project cannot exceed 25 percent of total eligible project costs.
+The maximum grant assistance to any entity cannot exceed $750,000 per federal fiscal year.
 In addition, for renewable energy system grants, the minimum grant is $2,500 and the maximum is $500,000 and, for energy efficiency improvement grants, the minimum grant is $1,500 and the maximum grant is $250,000.

-While these requirements would remain unchanged under the final rule, the final rule clarifies that the $750,000 maximum grant assistance applies to all grants awarded under the REAP regulation.
+Under the final rule, these requirements remain unchanged, but the final rule clarifies that the $750,000 maximum grant assistance applies to all grants awarded under the REAP regulation.

+Eligible Project Costs

-The interim ruleallows the following eligible project costs:
+Under the baseline program, the following costs are “eligible project costs:”

 Post-application purchase and installation of equipment.